jhvanderschee/jekyllcodex/getting-started.md

 ## Step 2.
 Preview your website

-Opening the 'index.md' file in your browser does not work, so you need to upload it to a Jekyll environment.
+Opening the 'index.md' file in your browser does not work, so you need to have an enivronment that runs Jekyll.
 You can install Jekyll through command-line on your own machine.
 If this is your cup of tea, please go to [jekyllrb.com](http://jekyllrb.com/).
 Otherwise, follow these simple instructions:

 * Create a free account at [cloudcannon.com](http://cloudcannon.com)
 * Create a website and name it